What is a Business Line of Credit?

 Select the Transfer Method

-Typically, lenders allow you to transfer the funds directly to your business bank account.
-Some lenders may also provide checks or similar instruments that let you draw from the credit line without transferring electronically.
-Be sure to check for any difference in fees or processing times based on your chosen method.
+Typically, customers can choose their preferred transfer method when withdrawing funds, with most lenders allowing transfers directly to their business bank account.
+Some lenders may also provide checks or similar instruments that will enable you to draw from the credit line without transferring funds electronically.
+Be sure to check for any differences in fees or processing times based on your chosen method.

 Review the Draw Fees and Repayment Terms

 Most business LOCs come with draw fees, which may vary by lender.
 This fee is usually a small percentage of the amount you withdraw (often around 1-2.5%).
-Before finalizing the withdrawal, review the repayment terms, such as when the first payment is due and the interest rate that will apply to the amount withdrawn.
+Before finalizing the withdrawal, review the repayment terms, including the due date for the first payment and the interest rate that will be applied to the withdrawn amount.
+Loan fees are calculated based on your business’s overall financial profile and history with American Express.

 Initiate the Withdrawal